BRAIN-Lab-AI/Deep-Learning-Based-Brain-Tumor-Classification-from-MRI-Scans/README.md

                                            Figure 2 (Zulfiqar et al., 2023)

 The performance of these models (i.e., EfficientNet B0–B4)  was tested nder the same set experiments.
 The EfficientNet B2 model outperformed the other models, as it achieved 98.70% and 91.35 %accuracy on the Figshare brain tumor and Kaggle MRI datasets, respectively.
-The researchers applied Grad-CAM to the results obtained from EfficientNet B2 for explainability.

 The EfficientNet model showed robust accuracy in classifying brain tumors.
 However, convolution neural network (CNN) -based models focus on local features, which can result in the failure to classify complex and confusing scenarios.
 Accordingly, by combining the power of CNN-based architecture to capture local features and transformer-based architectures to capture global features, I propose extending EfficientNet with transform layers and to investigate the effects.
 In addition, a variation of cross-entropy loss function, which is label smoothing loss, will be tested.